 Listening is a powerful tool, and when used correctly, it can help the listener discover 3 things: facts, plus underlying feelings and values.

 By listening to understand, you go beyond active listening to get a more accurate picture of the challenges your team is facing.
-You are better equipped to resolve conflict, and you increase your efficiency.
+You’re better equipped to resolve conflicts, and you increase efficiency, as well as inclusiveness.

 5. Create connections.